 'Gaming Disorder' - Just One of the Ways Technology is Affecting Health

-In this specific example, a person who partakes in ‘gaming’ (video and digital games) to excess, may put the activity over other aspects of their life, and they may no longer have healthy relationships, socialisation or daily routines/behaviours (World Health Organisation 2018).
+The term gaming disorder describes a person who partakes in ‘gaming’ (video and digital games) to excess, may put the activity over other aspects of their life, and may no longer have healthy relationships, socialisation or daily routines/behaviours (WHO 2021).

-One concern expressed by Aarseth et al. was that the inclusion of gaming disorder as a classified disease may stigmatise healthy video-gamers.
+One concern expressed by Aarseth et al. (2017) was that the inclusion of gaming disorder as a classified disease may stigmatise healthy video game players.

-As we have seen in the past, video games and new technologies used in the right way can have various positive affects on a person’s health and the provision of healthcare.
+Gaming is not all bad: video games and new technologies, used in the right way, can have various positive effects on a person's health and the provision of healthcare.

-With the popularity and convenience of mobile phone use, it is important for research to investigate the potential health effects on humans.
+With the popularity and convenience of mobile phone use, it's important for research to investigate the potential health effects on humans.

 Similar to gaming, excessive mobile phone use has also been described as an ‘addiction’, ‘problematic’ and ‘dysfunctional’ (Elhai et al. 2017; Billieux et al. 2014).

-Likewise, Davey & Davey (2014) report in their systematic review and meta-analysis that smartphone addiction in Indian adolescents is connected to ‘significant negative health risks and harmful psychological effects’, as well as decreased ‘interpersonal skills’.
+Likewise, Davey and Davey (2014) reported in their systematic review and meta-analysis that smartphone addiction in Indian adolescents was connected to ‘significant negative health risks and harmful psychological effects’, as well as decreased ‘interpersonal skills’.

-This study indicated that there is a need for further studies into smartphone addiction, with a focus on high-quality research with ‘larger sample sizes’.
+This study indicated that there is a need for further research into smartphone addiction, with a focus on high-quality research with ‘larger sample sizes’.

-Furthermore, Keykhosravi et al. (2018) also concluded in their systematic review that the ‘level of evidence associated with the effects of radiation from the mobile phone and tablet on the skin is poor’.
+In 2018, Keykhosravi et al. concluded in their systematic review that the ‘level of evidence associated with the effects of radiation from the mobile phone and tablet on the skin is poor’.

 Mishra et al. (2017) revealed in their systematic review that ‘cell phone emitted radiations had an adverse effect on salivary glands and facial nerves.
 Studies showed that cell phone emitted radiations had effects on oral mucosal cells and caused changes in salivary flow rate.
 It was still unclear that cell phone radiations cause tumours of the salivary glands.’

-Evidently, there is a need for much more future research on the influence that common forms of technology have on human health.
+Evidently, there is a need for future research into the influence that common forms of technology have on human health.
 This is particularly evident when considering that technology is constantly evolving and is incorporated into the everyday life of most people.